The Mucutuy Children — Four Siblings Survive 40 Days in the Amazon (2023)

 In the early hours of May 1, 2023, a single-engine Cessna 206 carrying seven people declared engine failure over the Colombian Amazon and vanished from radar.
 The wreck was found on May 16, nose-down in dense forest in Caqueta province.
 The pilot, an Indigenous leader, and Magdalena Mucutuy, mother of the four child passengers, was dead.
 The children were not there.

 What followed became Operation Hope: more than a hundred special-forces soldiers and dozens of Indigenous volunteers combing jungle so thick that visibility ran a few meters, while helicopters broadcast a recording of the children's grandmother's voice in the Huitoto language, telling them to stay put.
-Searchers found footprints, a half-eaten fruit, a diaper, a baby bottle — breadcrumbs that kept hope alive as the 72-hour survival heuristic gave way to week after week of rain.
+Searchers found footprints, a half-eaten fruit, a diaper, a baby bottle — breadcrumbs over week after week of rain.

 On June 9, day 40, searchers found them in a small clearing about three miles from the crash: Lesly, 13, holding 11-month-old Cristin, with Soleiny, 9, and four-year-old Tien Noriel beside them.
 Emaciated, insect-bitten, and alive, all four.
 Colombia's president called it a gift of life, and the word on every front page was milagro.